The Ultimate In Birding Tours

 • Finding a great variety of puffbirds, colourful jacamars and trogons, and other forest favourites

-• Visiting the Allpahuayo Mishana Reserve to seek out as many of the localized white-sand specialists as we can find
+• Visiting the Allpahuayo Mishana Reserve and other sites to seek out as many of the localized white-sand specialists as we can find

 • Some great nightbirding with impressive species such as Great Potoo and Spectacled and Crested Owls